Frequently Asked Questions

 there is no place in McKinney that we can take a group of 10-15 people to shoot a qualification

 course of fire.
-We operate a private range NE of town, with an air-conditioned classroom.
-Drop-ins
+We operate a private range a few miles E of Plano.
+Sorry, drop-ins

 What is the difference between CHL and LTC?